Studio makes running more exciting with coaching, music and competition

 There’s a competitive aspect too, as Studio awards you “Fitcoin” for the time and distance of your runs.
 (You’ll need the Apple Watch app to track your runs and earn Fitcoin.)
 The virtual currency gets you a ranking on the Studio leaderboard and can also be used to earn prizes.

 The app is designed specifically for treadmill runners, with treadmill-specific instructions on how to adjust your speed.
-Baptiste said he’s interested in supporting “running beyond the treadmill” in the future, but he also thinks he’s addressing a huge group already, since treadmills are the biggest seller among exercise equipment.
+Baptiste said he’s interested in supporting “running beyond the treadmill” in the future, but he also thinks he’s addressing a huge group already, as treadmills are the biggest seller among exercise equipment.

 Studio is available for download now.
 There’s a subscription price of $15 a month or $99 a year.